 Pixies are invading the festival site this year in homage to US rock band Pixies, whose music has inspired Riverside performers past and present.
 Festival goers can expect a variety of covers of Pixies' hits; and the children's area will also adopt a pixie theme.
 Other varieties of fairy folk including elves, goblins and brownies will, of course, be welcome.

-Acts announced so far are Kanadia, 2 Tone All Skas, and Brickwork Lizards.
+Acts announced so far include Kanadia, 2 Tone All Skas, Brickwork Lizards, and more.
 There's more to come.

 For the details as available please see the line-up page.